parallel-protocol/PRL-token/docs/AuditDetails.md

 ### Ownable address

-The owner defined on every contract utilizing OpenZeppelin's Ownable contract will be the AccessManager contract.
-Specific roles will be defined to call contract function with delay.
+The owner defined on every contract using OpenZeppelin's Ownable contract is the AccessManager contract.
+Specific roles will be defined to call contract functions with a delay.

 ## Tests